Eupen: Habsburgs and Germans

 Records show that a weaver named 'Schunck' was established as early as 1776.
 His eldest son, Nikolaus Severin Schunck (1799–1865), had six sons, of whom the third oldest, Arnold, would later found the firm in Heerlen.
 The youngest son, Joseph, remained at the weaving mill and there is still a weaving mill in Kettenis run by descendants of Nikolaus.
 The company became the famous Schunck.

 20th century

 After the First World War, the 1919 Treaty of Versailles transferred Eupen and the nearby municipality of Malmedy from Germany to Belgium.
 The effect led to the formation of National Socialist groups in Eupen.
 From 1938 the Vesdre Dam was constructed (completed in 1950), creating Lake Eupen.
-In 1940, Nazi Germany invaded Belgium; in an attempt to reverse Versailles, Eupen and Malmedy were annexed to Germany.
+In 1940, Nazi Germany invaded Belgium; in an attempt to reverse Versailles, annexed Eupen and Malmedy.
 In September 1944, American forces reached Eupen which became a centre of fierce fighting in the Battle of the Bulge.

 In 1949, the left tower of the St Nikolaus Church burnt down.
 The city centre was affected by flooding in 1953.
 Eupen merged with the municipality of Kettenis in 1976, amidst protest from that town.

 In 1980, following a state reform ten years earlier, the German-Speaking Community of Belgium was established and Eupen was named as its capital.